(I may earn a small commission from the products mentioned in this post.)

 My routine: 2 sets of 10 repetitions (4 total – lateral and medial)

 Exercises 1 and 2 can also be done lying down.
 I’ve tried both methods and they have a similar impact.
 It’s really a matter of what’s more comfortable.

-When I choose to use resistance bands lying down, I attach the band to a stationary object like a table leg.
+When I choose to use resistance bands lying down, I attach the band to a the opposite leg.
 I use a yoga mat or sit on the carpet to add extra padding for my body.

-After attaching one side of the resistance band to an object, I slip my foot in the other side and lay down in a way where the band is taut on the foot.
+After attaching one side of the resistance band to the other leg, I slip my foot in the other side and lay down in a way where the band is taut on the foot.
 I then position myself in a way so I can do both forward and backward leg extensions and medial and lateral extensions.